gpinkham/ClinCaptureSvn/web/README.txt

 * Study Build: Facilitates creation and management of studies (protocols), sites, CRFs, users and study event definitions by principal investigators and coordinators.
 * Administration: Allows overall system oversight, auditing, configuration, and reporting by administrators.

-Some key features of ClinCapture include:
+Some key features of ClinCapture features include:

 * Organization of clinical research by study protocol and site, each with its own set of authorized users, subjects, study event definitions, and CRFs.
 Support for sharing resources across studies in a secure and transparent manner.
 * Dynamic generation of web-based CRFs for electronic data capture via user-defined clinical parameters and validation logic specified in portable Excel templates.